butter-network/butter/docs/pres/slides.md

 - Possibility of collaborating on a paper with Adam - summative review + formalisation of PCG and Known Host Management techniques

 Note:
-Having been sceptical of libp2p, I have a much better appreciation for its design, I would like to contribute to it hopefully working towards a more unstructured architectural design Do a comparison with libp2p
+- Having been sceptical of libp2p, I have a much better appreciation for its design, I would like to contribute to it

 ---
 ### Butter vs. libp2p